regdude/anal/README.md

 # Anal massage

 Anal massage is a special form of massage that focuses on stimulating the nerves around the anus and partly in the rectum.
-This type of massage can be used as a warmup since it mostly stimulates the nerves from the outside and optionally can be used to stimulate the inside of the rectum (internal anal massage).
-It is a very relaxing activity and can be preformed on males and females, many people find it very sensual since the anus is densely packed with nerve endings.
+This activity might sound as a simple warmup for the anal muscles and as a way to increase arousal, but anal massage has a very significant feature - it can teach a person to like anal.

+The anus has very densely packed nerve endings and a single touch can sometimes feel intense for people that never touched the area themselves.
+People who never have had anal before usually don't find anal sex very pleasant (even if muscles are relaxed and the anal receiver does not feel pain), in most cases this is due to the person not being used to the sensation of their anus being touched.
+Anal massage is a great way to get the person to be used to the sensation, by starting slow and associating the sensation of touch to anal area with pleasure you can (potentially) teach someone to like anal (with consent, of course).

 **IMPORTANT**: When preforming an anal massage to a female, it is important to prevent any liquids flowing from the anus to the vagina as that can cause an infection.
 It is best to cover the vagina with a towel or other object to prevent any lube of fluid dripping from the anus to the direction of the vagina.